Oliver Lyttelton, 1st Viscount Chandos: Background, education and military career

 Born in Mayfair, London, Lord Chandos was the son of the Rt.
 Hon.
 Alfred Lyttelton, younger son of George Lyttelton, 4th Baron Lyttelton.
 His mother was his father's second wife Edith, daughter of Archibald Balfour.
 He was educated at Eton and Trinity College, Cambridge.
 He served in the Grenadier Guards in the First World War, where he met Winston Churchill, and was awarded the Distinguished Service Order and Military Cross.
+The citation for his MC appeared in The London Gazette in October 1916 and reads as follows:

 From 1947 to 1955 he served as the first President of Farnborough Bowling Club, Hampshire, in his Aldershot parliamentary constituency.

 Business career

 According to the Dictionary of National Biography: